RX2Solutions/RX2Solutions.github.io/_posts/2023-6-27-Q3 2023 Hiring & Economic Outlook.md

 title: RX2 Solutions Q3 2023 Hiring & Economic Outlook
 author: rx2solutions
 tags: publication
-thumbnail: Report.jpg
+thumbnail: Report 4x3.jpeg
 excerpt_separator: <!--more-->
 ---
 **RX2 Solutions Q3 2023 Hiring & Economic Outlook**

-Despite what many news stations are reporting, the US economy is doing well, and we are still seeing strong demand for staffing services.
-Demand has gone down some from where it was in Q1 and Q2, and historically, we have experienced a slowdown during the summer months.  <!--more--> This year, some of our clients are experiencing temporary hiring freezes in some departments as they wait and see what the economy will do, and fortunately, the outlook is positive. <BR>
+Despite what many news stations are reporting, the US economy is doing well, and we are still seeing strong demand for staffing services.  <!--more--> Demand has gone down some from where it was in Q1 and Q2, and historically, we have experienced a slowdown during the summer months.
+This year, some of our clients are experiencing temporary hiring freezes in some departments as they wait and see what the economy will do, and fortunately, the outlook is positive. <BR>
 <br>